Parametric Instabilities of Correlated Quantum Matter: Case studies

-As expected, for $\Delta_{\rm sas}=0$, the collective mode becomes gapless and has linear dispersion.
+Notice that for $\Delta_{\rm sas}=0$, the collective mode becomes gapless and has linear dispersion, since the system spontaneously (instead of explicitly) breaks the $U\left(1\right)$ symmetry.

-As an example, let us consider driving the lowest-energy ${\bf Q}=0$ mode, i.e., one modifies the parameters of the system at a frequency $\omega_d=2{\cal E}_{\bf 0}^{\rm QH-2\ell}$.
+To demonstrate and quantify the parametric instability, let us consider driving the lowest-energy ${\bf Q}=0$ mode, i.e., modifying the parameters of the system at a frequency $\omega_d=2{\cal E}_{\bf 0}^{\rm QH-2\ell}$.
 The strength of the parametric term is obtained by employing Eq.~\eqref{eq:dzMain},

 and the corresponding parametric efficiencies,